 Grouped Brings the geometry into Graphite grouped so it is a single unit in the Graphite document.
-Geometry Only Brings in only the geometry, leaving any text, dimensions and crosshatching behind.
+Tip: To ungroup the imported Geometry Only Brings in only the geometry, leaving any text, dimensions and crosshatching behind. geometry choose Arrange> Ungroup.
 Onto Work Layer The imported geometry is placed on the work layer rather than on the layer on which it was originally created.
 Unscaled When checked, uses the drawing scale to resize the part (i.e. a 12" line becomes six inches with a 2:1 drawing scale).